Style and Design

 Before you start on assembly you'll need to give some thought to the treatment of your Gazebo.
-Unless you have purchased one of the pressure treated versions which we list above (and which, incidentally, we think is superb value), the summerhouse will receive only a water based treatment as part of the manufacturing process.
+Unless you have purchased one of the pressure treated versions which we list above (and which, incidentally, we think are superb value), the summerhouse will receive only a water based treatment as part of the manufacturing process.
 This is designed to protect the wood only up to the point of delivery and it's important that a quality preservative/decorative treatment is applied after that.
 We'd strongly recommend you do this before starting the assembly process.
 This will enable you to reach those areas that are inaccessible once the summerhouse has been erected - the underside of the floor and the floor bearers spring to mind here - and it also means you'll be able to decorate the pre-formed wall panels while they're placed in an upside down position.
 This makes application of the finish into the tongue and groove joints much easier.
 Before you apply the finish you should thoroughly check the timbers over for rough edges and naturally occurring splits and knotholes.
 With wood being a natural material it's virtually impossible to avoid these so be prepared to sand or fill any you find as appropriate.
 We don't see it as a particular issue, just another job to be done before your summerhouse can be installed.
 Take a little time over both this and the application of the final finish.
 It will pay dividends in the long run and the summerhouse will certainly require to be properly treated to enjoy the benefit of any guarantee.
 Although the pressure treated version won't need any further initial treatment from the point of view of preservation, you might want to think about applying a decorative finish.
 Even pressure treated wood can take on a worn and weathered appearance when exposed to the elements.